 - Chill the dough for at least one hour (and up to 1 day) in the refrigerator.
 Cookies will be very flat if the dough is not cold– so don’t skip this step.

 - Preheat oven to 325°F (163°C).
 Line a cookie sheet with parchment paper or a silicone baking mat.
 Roll 2 teaspoons of dough into a ball and place onto prepared sheet.
 Bake for 9 minutes and let cool on cookie sheet for a minute or two before transferring to a wire rack.

 - While the cookies are cooling, prepare the pumpkin frosting.
 Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese, butter, pumpkin, and spices on medium speed until creamy.
 Add 2 – 2 and 1/2 cups of sifted confectioners sugar depending how sweet you’d like it.
 If frosting is much too thin, add in the flour to thicken it.
 Add salt to cut the sweetness, if you prefer.

 - Spread a generous amount of frosting on the underside of a cooled cookie and sandwich another cookie on top.
 Cookies stay fresh for up to 5 days in an airtight container in the refrigerator.

-- Make ahead tip: You can prepare the cookies and filling 2 days in advance-- keep the cookies covered tightly at room temperature and the filling covered tightly in the refrigerator.
+- Make Ahead & Freezing Instructions: You can prepare the cookies and filling 2 days in advance– keep the cookies covered tightly at room temperature and the filling covered tightly in the refrigerator.
 Cookies freeze well, up to 2-3 months.
 Thaw overnight in the refrigerator before enjoying.